dddrrreee/cs49n-19spr/labs/1-cross-check/README.md

 ======================================================================

-A goal of this course is that you will write every single line of (interesting) low-level code you use.
+A goal of this course is that you will write every single line of (interesting) low level code you use.
 A good result of this approach is that you will understand everything and, unlike most OS courses, there will not be a lot of opaque, magical code that you have no insight into, other than sense of unease that it does important stuff beyond your ken.

 An obvious potential result of this strategy is that since you are writing all code your system depends on, a single bug can make the rest of the quarter miserable.

 This lab will have you build the inital pieces needed to automatically check that your homework code is correct.